yuriy-chumak/ol/README.md

 Q/A
 ---

+1. Q. Some folders are empty (i.e. "libraries/OpenGL"), is it ok?
+   A. Yes, it's ok.
+Some parts of Ol project are separated into their own independent repositories.
+      Use `git clone --recursive` to get a full project.
+Or `git submodule init; git submodule update` to update existing with empty folders.

 1. Q. Why no **arrow keys** processing and a history in Ol command line?<br/>
    A. For the gods of simplicity.
 I recommend to use an [rlwrap](https://github.com/hanslub42/rlwrap) tool
       (run as `rlwrap ol` in terminal, or add an `alias ol="rlwrap /usr/bin/env ol"` line to your *~/.bashrc* and run as just `ol`).